-The first Czchów temple was erected in the romanesque style in the first half of the 12th century.
+The first Czchów church was erected in the Romanesque style in the first half of the 12th century.
 In a document from 1357, it was called “alba ecclesia”, meaning a white church.
-The current gothic church was built in two stages.
+The Gothic church was built in two stages.
 First, before 1360, a chancel was built from the foundation of king Casimir the Great, and then around 1450 a nave was built, to which the tower was added also in the fifteenth century.
-For the construction of the present, gothic church, stones from the earlier romanesque were used, putting them among others to buttresses.
-Also in the eastern wall of the presbytery, fragments of the romanesque cornice were embedded.
+For the construction of the Gothic church, stones from the earlier Romanesque were used, put among others to buttresses.
+Also in the eastern wall of the presbytery, fragments of the Romanesque cornice were embedded.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.